kdpsingh/Evaporate/README.md

 7. Feel free to modify any of the files to tailor to your needs!
 Evaporate is <strong>not</strong> meant to be the final solution; it is simply the starting point to get you to be able to display and run your H2O code in the browser.
 Have fun coding!

 # Modifying JSweet (pom.xml)
-The JSweet transpiler provides numerous options to customize the way your files are transpiled.
+The JSweet transpiler provides many more options to customize the way your files are transpiled.
 The customizations lives in the pom.xml.
 For a list of all the options, visit: </br>
 http://www.jsweet.org/getting-started/#Most_common_transpiler_options